Alzheimer’s Disease Level 1 & 2 For Assisted Living Facilities

-When we think of Alzheimer's disease or other dementias, we think of the loss of memory or the inability to recognize familiar faces, places and things.
-But for caregivers, the challenge is often coping with the other behaviors common in dementia.
+We think of the loss of memory or the inability to recognize familiar faces, places, and things that comes with Alzheimer’s disease or other dementias, but for caregivers, the challenge is often coping with the other behaviors common in dementia.

 The list of common behaviors:

-Paranoia - A disorder in which the person is overly suspicious of others, is convinced that other people have intent to harm; theme is usually a financial matter or unfaithful spouse.
+Paranoia – A disorder, in which the person becomes overly suspicious of others and, convinced that other people have intent to harm; theme is usually a financial matter or unfaithful spouse.

 Sundowning – A condition in which older persons tend to become more restless and/or confused later in the day, especially late afternoon or at dusk.

-Learning how to communicate calmly and clearly, as well as to introduce activities and hobbies have been shown to be amoung the best treatment options used by caregivers.
-In our program Alzheimer's Disease Level 1 & 2 we explain the following content:
+Learning how to communicate calmly and clearly, as well as to introduce activities and hobbies that have been shown to be amongst the best treatment options used by caregivers.
+In our program, Alzheimer’s Disease Level 1 & 2, we explain the following content:

 1. How the brain works and how AD affects the brain.

-2. How memory loss from AD and other related disorders differs from normal aging.
+2. How memory loss from AD and other related disorders differ from normal aging.

 3. Other neurological diseases/conditions that can cause dementia.